-Due to the downturn in business amidst the pandemic, the Board has decided that no dividend is proposed for the financial year ended 31 December 2022.
+Due to the rebuilding of business after the pandemic, the Board has decided that no dividend is proposed for the financial year ending 31 December 2024.

-PERFORMANCE REVIEW
+PERFORMANCES REVIEW

-During the financial year under review, the Group recorded a revenue of RM21.018 million compared to a revenue of RM32.660 million for the previous year.
-The decrease in Group's turnover by RM11.642 million is mainly due to the lower demand for our rubber blocks during the financial year under review.
+During the financial year under review, the Group recorded a revenue of RM17.771 million compared to a revenue of RM17.327 million for the previous year.
+The increase in Group's turnover by RM0.444 million is mainly due to the higher arrival of tourist at our resort during the financial year under review.